Catrobat/ended2019-HTML5/README.md

 # Getting Started #

-To get ready for development quickly you should start by follow some simple instructions:
+To get ready for development quickly you should start by following some simple instructions:

 1. git clone \<repository\>
 2. get to know the code by exploring all the files of the project carefully